- 5-Minute Article

 The fees outlined above provide a general sense of the different charges related to the purchase and maintenance of a variable annuity.
 For a more specific list of the fees that apply to a specific variable annuity, refer to the product prospectus.
 It’s the primary document to rely on for a full description of all fees and charges.

-Your financial professional can also answer questions about costs associated with a particular annuity.
+A financial professional can also answer questions about costs associated with a particular annuity.